 Going over the interior stitches with my hand, I realize there are things about her I will never know.
 There are no clues here.
 No hieroglyphics.
 Clinging to her dress won’t change this.

 But these small stitches, though unraveling, once held her, and hold a truth even if not spoken.
 They are as close as I can get now.

-And in revealing them, can I let her go?
-Or is there a deeper story that wants to be told?
+And in revealing them, I am wondering if can I let her go?